WebAssembly/component-model/design/mvp/Explainer.md

 * component instances
 * components

-5 core index spaces that also exist in WebAssembly 1.0:
+6 core index spaces that also exist in the Core WebAssembly specification:
 * (core) functions
 * (core) tables
 * (core) memories
 * (core) globals
+* (core) tags
 * (core) types

-and 2 additional core index spaces that contain core definition introduced by the Component Model that are not in WebAssembly 1.0 (yet: the [module-linking] proposal would add them):
+and 2 additional core index spaces that contain core definition introduced by the Component Model that are not in Core WebAssembly (yet: the [module-linking] proposal would add them):
 * module instances
 * modules

-for a total of 12 index spaces that need to be maintained by an implementation when, e.g., validating a component.
-These 12 index spaces correspond 1:1 with the terminals of the `sort` production defined below and thus "sort" and "index space" can be used interchangeably.
+for a total of 13 index spaces that need to be maintained by an implementation when, e.g., validating a component.
+These 13 index spaces correspond 1:1 with the terminals of the `sort` production defined below and thus "sort" and "index space" can be used interchangeably.